 2. Continuous Testing

-The build promotion criterion and settings must be confirmed before the functional and performance tests can be performed.
+The build promotion criterion and settings must be confirmed before performing functional and performance tests.
 Finally, testers must establish QA environments, virtual services, and test data to deploy the build.

 Another continuous testing requirement is to use test data management to produce a subset of production data and disguise sensitive information.